Jorge Cruz earned a doctorate in Plant Physiology and studied the effect of environmental conditions on carbon metabolism in wheat and rice.

 1. Boost productivity.

 Times have changed.
-For most workers, not any longer is difficult to work one or two hours more.
+For most workers, no longer is it difficult to work for one or two hours more.
 In fact, many of us do it already, effortlessly.
 Simply because occasionally at the end of the workday something has to get done, and we stay finishing the task.

 In many professions, preparation for work takes significant time.
 This is a prep work that would take the same effort whether it is for eight or ten hours, except that it would be more efficiently exploited for ten hours.
 Quality work is accomplished best when uninterrupted.

 It has been proven internationally.
-Germany and Netherlands have shorter work weeks than UK and USA, yet their economies are stronger.
+Germany and the Netherlands have shorter work weeks than the UK and USA, yet their economies are stronger.
 A shorter work week, with four-days, will revamp productivity.

 - Would a Four-Day Workweek Be More Productive?

 Evidence suggests workers are more productive when given an extra day off.
 Does this mean the four-day workweek is a realistic practice?

 An extra free day of the week represents a big incentive to do better in the hours workers spent at work.
 In the 2008 Utah experiment, it was shown for three years how the system improved productivity, worker fulfillment, and work-life balance.
 Absenteeism and overtime dropped significantly.
 After the first year, 75% of employees preferred the four-day week and more than 50% considered themselves more productive, while 82% said they wanted the 4-day week to continue.